-The U.S. Embassy in La Paz has resumed limited routine U.S. citizen services.
+The U.S. Embassy in La Paz has resumed all routine U.S. citizen services.

 If you are planning to renew your passport, please go over the information below to determine if you qualify to renew your passport by mail (FedEx).
 U.S. citizens who do not qualify to renew their passport by FedEx should schedule an appointment through the American Citizen Services appointment system.

 U.S. citizens who require emergency passport services but do not find available appointment slots in the American Citizens Services appointment system, should contact the Consular Section via email: ConsularLaPazACS@state.gov.
 Please include the details of your emergency and your contact telephone number in Bolivia.

 You are only eligible to renew your U.S. passport by mail if:

 - You are currently in Bolivia and have a mailing address in Bolivia